 - Individual Supervision: Each unit you will work with one of our CPE faculty, with whom you will meet regularly (usually for an hour each week) to discuss your learning goals, clinical events that you have experienced, and any other personal or professional issues that affect your spiritual caregiving.
 That faculty member will write your final evaluation to certify your training experience.
 One advantage of our hospital is that we have multiple faculty (including three ACPE certified educators) on our staff, so if you are enrolled in our year-long program, you likely will have the opportunity to be supervised by more than one person during your time with us.

 - Covenant Group: This is an open-agenda weekly group session in which CPE students practice receiving and offering support, clarification, and confrontation/challenge in order to develop their understandings of themselves, and to cultivate their skills in providing spiritual care and perceiving group dynamics.
-With ACPE certified educators and/or supervisory candidates present as facilitators, students take the initiative to ask for consultation about issues, events, and concerns that have occurred in their clinical work, their relationships with peers, their pursuit of learning goals, and in their personal lives as those affect their pastoral service.
+With ACPE certified educators and/or certified educator candidates present as facilitators, students take the initiative to ask for consultation about issues, events, and concerns that have occurred in their clinical work, their relationships with peers, their pursuit of learning goals, and in their personal lives as those affect their pastoral service.
+During the course of a year-long program, you likely will participate in more than one covenant group configuration, so that you experience the diversity of your peers and hear multiple perspectives.

 - Didactics: These are group sessions that most closely resemble an academic classroom.
 Presentations and workshops are offered on a variety of topics, and at our center we arrange the sessions for CPE year-long interns in a thematic way.
 In the fall unit, for example, our didactics address basic pastoral care skills, cultural humility and sensitivity to power/privilege dynamics, and maintaining healthy boundaries.
 In the winter unit, we focus on developing self-awareness abilities through family systems theory, personality development, and learning more about spiritual assessment models.
 In the spring unit, our center offers didactics that concentrate on bioethics committees and working with patients and their loved ones about end-of-life issues.
 In the interns’ summer unit, we facilitate didactics that address issues of professional development, specializations, and transitions.
 For extended and summer single-unit students, the curriculum of didactic sessions will resemble the year-long interns’ fall unit.